 Rock of Limitless Water: A MacGuffin of an episode.
 Created by a water deity and guarded by deities of wind, earth and fire, Aku would try and fail repeatedly to get his hands on it.
 Jack has to steal it for The Mafia for a chance to kill Aku.
 The Mafia end up with it, and are selling water it produces at the end of the episode.

 Samurai: Obviously, but also a very specific example.
 In the third episode, Jack takes on the full samurai mantle against an oncoming horde: longbow, spears, katana, and full "splint" armor, riding atop the closest thing to a warsteed available.
-As the episode's battle progresses, he slowly gets pared down to the essentials: a katana, the badass wielding it and lots and lots of oil.
+As the episode's battle progresses, he slowly gets pared down to the essentials: a katana, some skills for wielding it, and lots and lots of oil.

 Jack: "No. There is no escape."